justomiguel/java-bootcamp/README.md

 4. A Simple Web Application
 5. A Multi-module Project.
    Create a multi-module project that combines work done on previous points (2 and 5).
 The idea when completing this point is to be able to use Maven to develop complex, multi-module projects.
-6. Optimizing and Refactoring POMs.
-   Need entirely sure what to include here.
-Probably start working with specific profiles.

 #####Key Points:#####